yureek/S-HealthStack.github.io/pages/portal-guide/study-management/portal-manage-members.md

 toc: false
 ---

+<span style="color:red">*Documentation for v1.0 official release is currently under construction.
+Note that the information on this page may be outdated.*</span>

 # Overview

 Members are the people who are conducting the study.
 Your team consists of as many members as is pertinent for you.
 Thus, the Samsung Health Stack puts no restrictions on the number of members working on studies in your organization.
 Each study can have any number of the members participate in conducting the study.
 And, member management happens at the study level.